 5. Crypt Wendtii

-These live plants for freshwater aquarium can vary widely in size, color, and shape.
-Cryptocorynes comes in a wide range of varieties, yet regardless of what they look like, they are extremely well known with shrimp.
+These live plants for freshwater aquariums can vary widely in size, color, and shape.
+Cryptocorynes comes in a wide range of varieties, yet regardless of what they look like, they are extremely popular with shrimp.

 7. Pygmy Chain Sword

-This aquarium plant (otherwise called Narrow Leaf) is mostly seen in freshwater.
+This aquarium plant (otherwise called Narrow Leaf) is mostly seen in fresh water.
 It is a good choice of plant for both a beginner and expert hobbyist.
-It is normally kept at a closer view to the edge of the aquarium as it doesn’t grow extremely tall.
+It is normally kept closer to the edge of the aquarium as it doesn’t grow extremely tall.

 In proper lighting, it can grow to be a thick tangle of foliage.
 In low lighting, it will grow sparsely.
-It will have the capacity to survive in every condition of lighting and does not demand fertilizer supplement.
+It will have the capacity to survive in any lighting conditions and does not demand a fertilizer supplement.

-Under higher condition of lighting, the new leaves developed on this aquatic plant will grow into a brilliant red color.
-This dazzling coloration is frequently the point of convergence of the aquarium and looked after by numerous aquarists.
+Under better lighting conditions, the new leaves that sprout on this aquatic plant will develop a brilliant red color.
+This dazzling coloration is frequently the centerpiece of the aquarium and prized by numerous aquarists.

-This plant is additionally tolerant of a scope of conditions.
+This plant is also tolerant of a broad range of conditions.
 It can flourish in hard or soft water, low or high pH and an extensive variety of temperatures, thereby making it a superb plant for beginners and a preferred choice for every aquarium.

 8. Water Wisteria

-These species of aquatic plants are otherwise called “Bunch Plants” and are exceptionally basic with shrimp-keeping aquarists since they root deeply into the aquarium tank and make pleasant spots for the shrimps to explore and navigate around.
+This species of aquatic plants is also called “Bunch Plants” and they are a popular choice among shrimp-keeping aquarists since they root deeply into the aquarium tank and make pleasant spots for the shrimps to explore and navigate around.

 Water Wisteria is particularly well preferred because of the shape that their leaves take, which are generally fascinating.
-This aquatic plant requires a loose lighting and will flourish in any condition as long as they root well in the gravel and they have enough oxygen.
+This aquatic plant will flourish in any conditions as long as they root well in the gravel and they have enough oxygen.

-Water Wisteria is likewise one of the easily propagated freshwater aquatic plants.
+Water Wisteria is likewise one of the most easily propagated freshwater aquatic plants.
 All you need to do is to clip off a healthy long stem.
-Then, bury it in about the range of 3 to 4 inches of the gravel present in the aquarium while the plant continues the germination process.
+Then, bury it in the gravel about 3 to 4 inches deep in the aquarium while the plant continues the germination process.

 10. Dwarf Lilies

-These are extremely delicate plants and grows slowly.
-In spite of the fact that shrimp seems to like them, they can damage easily, so it may not be a smart idea to plant dwarf lilies if you have excessively numerous shrimp circling around.
+These are extremely delicate plants that grow slowly.
+In spite of the fact that shrimp seem to like them, they are easily damaged, so it may not be a smart idea to plant dwarf lilies if you have numerous shrimp circling around.

-Dwarf lilies look like little pointed heads, and their tiny stems can break easily.
-If you wish to have dwarf lilies in your tank, it would be great if you could purchase older ones that were allowed to grow fully.
-Thus, they will have a less possibility of breaking and you will additionally abstain from purchasing freshwater aquarium plants that do not have the capacity of reproducing.
+Dwarf lilies look like little-pointed heads, and their tiny stems can break easily.
+If you wish to have dwarf lilies in your tank, it would be ideal if you could purchase older ones that have been allowed to grow fully.

 How to care for freshwater aquarium plants

-Aquatic plants have a lot of advantages as far as aquarium is concerned.
-Having a staggering visual effect, these aquatic plants circulate air through your water, eliminate impurities and provide a sound habitat for your fish to flourish.
+Aquatic plants provide a lot of advantages to your aquarium.
+While having a staggering visual effect, these aquatic plants circulate air through your water, eliminate impurities and provide a sound habitat for your fish to flourish in.
 It has been observed that if you take care of your plants appropriately, algae will not be an issue.

-By making use of the guides below, you will be able to make a nice aquarium that you can appreciate.
+By making use of the guidelines below, you will be able to make an attractive and healthy aquarium that you can enjoy.